TEALSK12/apcsa-public/curriculum/README.md

 a day off to do silent work/play on their own, which positively reinforces students to put in the initial effort to win a day off.

+### AP Test Preparation

+Aligned to the College Board's curriculum framework, students explore the big ideas that encompass the core principles, theories, and processes of computer science.
+Throughout the course, the student learns and practices the skills necessary to be successful on the AP exam.

+#### Big Ideas of Computer Science

+1. Modularity --
+    Incorporating elements of abstraction, by breaking problems down into interacting pieces, each with their own purpose, makes writing complex programs easier.
+Abstracting simplifies concepts and processes by looking at the big picture rather than being overwhelmed by the details.
+Modularity in object-oriented programming allows us to use abstraction to break complex programs down into individual classes and methods.

+2. Variables --
+    Information used as a basis for reasoning, discussion, or calculation is referred to as data.
+Programs rely on variables to store data, on data structures to organize multiple values when program complexity increases, and on algorithms to sort, access, and manipulate this data.
+Variables create data abstractions, as they can represent a set of possible values or a group of related values.

+3. Control --
+    Doing things in order, making decisions, and doing the same process multiple times are represented in code by using control structures and specifying the order in which instructions are executed.
+Programmers need to think algorithmically in order to define and interpret processes that are used in a program.

+4. Impact of Computing --
+    Computers and computing have revolutionized our lives.
+To use computing safely and responsibly, we need to be aware of privacy, security, and ethical issues.
+As programmers, we need to understand how our programs will be used and be responsible for the consequences.

+#### Computational Thinking Practices: Skills

+1. Program Design and Algorithm Development
+    * Determine an appropriate program design to solve a problem or accomplish a task (not assessed by AP Exam).
+    * Determine code that would be used to complete code segments.
+    * Determine code that would be used to interact with completed program code.

+2. Code Logic
+    * Apply the meaning of specific operators.
+    * Determine the result or output based on statement execution order in a code segment without method calls (other than output).
+    * Determine the result or output based on the statement execution order in a code segment  containing method calls.
+    * Determine the number of times a code segment will execute.

+3. Code Implementation
+    * Write program code to create objects of a class and call methods.
+    * Write program code to define a new type by creating a class.
+    * Write program code to satisfy method specifications using expressions, conditional statements, and iterative statements.
+    * Write program code to create, traverse, and manipulate elements in 1D array or ArrayList  objects.
+    * Write program code to create, traverse, and manipulate elements in 2D array objects.

+4. Code Testing
+    * Use test-cases to find errors or validate results.
+    * Identify errors in program code.
+    * Determine if two or more code segments yield equivalent results.

+5. Documentation
+    * Describe the behavior of a given segment of program code.
+    * Explain why a code segment will not compile or work as intended.
+    * Explain how the result of program code changes, given a change to the initial code.
+    * Describe the initial conditions that must be met for a program segment to work as intended or described.

+#### AP Exam Preparation
+All of the Unit tests are in the AP exam format.
+In classes where many students will take the exam, instructors should gradually adjust the testing environment to mimic that of the exam:

+- Always provide/allow the [AP Java Quick Reference]

+- Move from open-note (see “Tricky Code Cheat Sheet”) to closed-note

+- The AP exam has 40 multiple choice questions in 75 minutes (≈2 minutes per question).
+On the earlier tests, start at a slower pace (perhaps 4 minutes per question).
+As the course progresses, work to a pace even faster than the actual test (90 seconds per question).

 Video Tutorials
 ---------------
 - [Timing and Pacing] — Adjusting lessons and the curriculum map for the speed of your learners